Samples of work from 1998-2015

 2001 These excerpts are of freely improvised performances, where I humorously explored the recognition of oneness and non-separation set against the questionable qualities of the presumption of separateness.
 This creative exploration began after meeting Adi Da Samraj in person resulted in an unexpected dissolve into the Relity of no separation, just simply when walking through my kitchen.
 There was a life before and a life after this happening.

 2003 I felt that I couldn’t hold that quality of non-separation in the improvised performances indefinitely so I moved to explorations of dance as expression of Adi Da’s profound poetry which powerfully transmitted the state of non-separation.
-I wanted to find out how to combine with this state in body and being.
+I wanted to find out how to combine with this state completely in body and being without any separative mechanism getting into the way.
 The poem below moved me so much as I felt literally consumed by that ‘pillar of Light’ he describes in my first meeting with him.

 Below a portfolio of collages created from images of dancing this particular poem.
 An image of Adi Da in the room helped me to connect with his energy through a visual as well as through his word.